Complacent

 He shook his head.
 "Not at all.
 I saw you from my table and wanted to ask for your number, if that's okay."

-The girls at the table exchanged glances, their eyes scanning him from head to toe.
+The other girls exchanged glances, their eyes scanning him from head to toe.

 From the way they smiled and nodded at each other, it was clear he passed the appearance test.